demingfactor/storytellingsa/src/cms/events/2023-11-29-saturday-20-january-2024-theme-books.md

 **"Books"**

-Themes are catalysts and open to creative interpretations.
+Themes are to inspire and allows room for playing with words!

 **1:00pm**  **Lunch** - Bring finger-food to share, unless own picnic box preferred